viur-framework/viur-docs/source/intro.rst

 - The **admin** is the client-based, cross-platform administration backend to manage a ViUR application.
 It focuses on power-users that want to manage their applications with the full power of a desktop client computer.
-- The **vi** is the web-based administration backend written in pure HTML5, to provide an easy-to-access management tool that directly runs system-independently in the web-browser of any desktop or even mobile devices.
+- The **visual interface**, shortly called **vi**, is the web-based administration backend for ViUR written in pure HTML5, to provide an easy-to-access management tool that directly runs system-independently in the web-browser of any desktop or even mobile devices.

 Both administration tools support the integration of application-specific plug-ins and can be used independently, depending on what is wanted and required.